Hershey's Kisses: Kisses brand varieties

 Though originally made of solely milk chocolate, many variations of the Kisses brand of chocolates and candies have since been introduced.
 Hershey introduces and discontinues new Kisses flavors constantly as part of its standard Kisses offering, including holidays.
 In addition to the standard milk chocolate, year-round varieties include caramel, Special Dark, hazelnut (deluxe), birthday cake, cookies'n'cream, milk chocolate almond, and white chocolate (Hugs).
 Seasonal varieties include cherry cordial, hot cocoa, mint truffle, sugar cookie, candy cane, lava cake, "vampire" milk chocolate with strawberry creme and Kisses Special Selections milk chocolate with strawberry creme, truffle creme, yogurt, and mocha cream.

 Discontinued and limited-edition Kisses

 Throughout the years, Hershey's has created many different flavors of kisses, most of which are currently discontinued.
 The following list, updated in December 2021, is not necessarily exhaustive.

 Hershey's Kissables

-Introduced in late 2005, these mini candy-coated milk chocolate kisses were similar to M&Ms and Reese's Pieces.
+Introduced in late 2005, these mini candy-coated milk chocolate kisses were similar to M&M's and Reese's Pieces.
 Colors included red, orange, yellow, green, and blue, as well as pastels for Easter, pink, red, and white for Valentine's Day, and red, purple, and brown Special Dark Kissables.
 In 2008, Hershey's attempted to cut production costs by changing the recipe for these (and other chocolates), opting to use vegetable oils instead of cocoa butter.
 Customers were not pleased and this change ultimately led to the death of Kissables in July 2009.